arrow back

 • Micro: product/range/sector vision for operational teams

-All of this is done with a view to continuous improvement: with each cycle, we improve data quality, gain autonomy, and refine our levers for action.
+All this is done with a view to continuous improvement: with each cycle, you can improve data quality and refine your levers for action.

-The ROI of a unified approach between carbon footprint and LCA
+The ROI of a unified approach combining BilanCarbone® and LCA

 1. Reduce the time spent collecting data

 Without a unified approach, brands often collect the same information multiple times for different purposes.
-By aligning carbon footprint and LCA assessments with a common data collection process, we avoid duplication and optimize the efforts of internal teams, in a context where CSR resources are often limited.
+By aligning BilanCarbone® and LCA with a common data collection process, you avoid duplication and optimize the efforts of your internal teams, in a context where CSR resources are often limited.

 2. Ensure consistency of results

 When approaches are taken in parallel using different methodologies, it becomes difficult to reconcile the results.
-By working with a unified approach from the outset, Scope 3 is based on product data that is consistent with LCA data, and the indicators presented to stakeholders are more robust.
+By working with a unified approach from the outset, Scope 3 is based on product data that is consistent with LCA data, and the indicators presented to stakeholders are more accurate and reliable.

 3. Identify more levers, with better figures